The PIC requires firmware in order to run and will be delivered with the current version initially.

 - Pin 8: Reset: shortly to LOW (Pin 7) or GND

-Important note: The pins on J12 must never be connected to any pin on the other jumpers/pin headers/sockets as separate power sources are used here.
+Important note: The pins at J12 must never be connected to any pin on the other jumpers/pin headers/sockets as separate power sources are used here.
 Any connection endangers the adapter and devices on the eBUS!

 In case a fixed IP address is supposed to be used with the USR-ES1 module instead of obtaining it via DHCP, this can be done with the ebus PIC Loader.
 For this, the bootloader needs to be activated first, see above.